NI5I/Anytone-AT-D878UVII-Plus-Codeplug/README.md

  - 1165 Talk Groups
  - 64 Zones (so far)

-Most US BrandMeister talk groups are included, I have just started adding talk groups from TGIF and FreeDMR networks.
+Most English language BrandMeister talk groups are included, I have just started adding talk groups from TGIF and FreeDMR networks.

  - George County zone included
  - Stone County zone is included
  - Forest County zone is in the works
  - Lamar County zone is also in the works

-Did I mention that this is a a codeplug for the state of Mississippi?
+Did I mention that this is primarily a codeplug for the amateur's located in the state of Mississippi?

-Simplex frequencies channelized in this codeplug are as listed in the [SERA](https://sera.org/) Frequency Utilization Plans, as the frequency coordination in Mississippi is provided by them.
+Most simplex frequencies channelized in this codeplug are as listed in the [SERA](https://sera.org/) Frequency Utilization Plans, as the frequency coordination in Mississippi is provided by them.
 (Could they make their website any less user friendly?)
+The exception(s) to this is where specific requests by specific Emergency Coordinator's were made and honored.

 ## Use
 This codeplug (RDT file) is for the Anytone AT-D878UVII Plus radio with firmware version 3.03 running CPS version 3.03 and the radio is configured for Mode 14 (Maintenance Mode).